-By Morgan Beard Somon.
-Chief of Administration for Urasenke Philadelphia Association, and one of the sensei within the Association.
+By Morgan Somon Beard, Chief of Administration for Urasenke Philadelphia Association, and a sensei within the Association.

 The event began on Saturday morning with koicha and usucha seatings hosted by the association.
 Our hosts worked hard to transform the hotel setting into a tea space, bringing live plants, lanterns, and tsukubai stones to create a tea garden in the vicinity of each tea space.
 The utensil selection was a tribute to Urasenke’s presence in this country, featuring many items from Hounsai Daisosho and Zabosai Oiemoto.